beto-bit/Display7/README.md

  This Arduino library provides an easy displaying of numbers (HEX) and pretty much anything.
 It supports common anode displays and common cathode ones.

 # 🎈 Porpouse
-I needed a library for displaying numbers into a 7 segment display, and no I have it.
+I needed a library for displaying numbers into a 7 segment display, and now I have it.
 I hope it helps.

 # ⚙ Usage
 For binding a Display, you must create an instance of `Display7` class.
 Like this.